atapas/promise-interview-ready/src/tasks/answers.md

 - f3() calls browser API, and is moved to callback queue
 - Another Promise for Albert is made, moved to job queue, gets prioritized, moved to execution stack, gets executed
 - Now there is nothing in execution stack, event loops finds Promise for Boom in job queue but is waiting for timeout to complete.
 Finds f1(), f2(), f3() in callback queue
-- Both f1() and f3() have same timeout of 0 ms while f2() waits for timeout completion, but since queue is FIFO data strucutre, f1() being added first to the queue, gets moved to execution stack first
+- Both f1() and f3() have same timeout of 0 ms while f2() waits for timeout completion, but since queue is FIFO data structure, f1() being added first to the queue, gets moved to execution stack first
 - f1() gets executed, f3() follows f1() to execution stack and is executed
 - Now event loop finds Promise for Boom in Job queue but is still waiting for timeout completion
 - Event loop finds f2() in callback queue which completes its timeout and is moved for execution in execution stack and is executed